PDP to Fayose: You’re wasting your time, you can’t be our presidential candidate - Premium Times Nigeria

 “The highest organ of the party, which is the national convention, zoned the presidential ticket of the PDP to the North.
 That has not changed.
 The same national convention zoned the position of the national chairman to the South.
 The convention has yet to change any of these two.

 “That (national convention) is the supreme organ of the party.
 Those decisions are binding on all members of the party.
-Nobody can alter these decisions,” Mr. Adeyeye said.
+Nobody can alter these decisions,” Mr. Adeyeye told Punch Newspapers.

-“If someone in such an office is breaking the decisions of the party, what do you expect from the rank and file?” the spokesperson said.
+“If someone in such an office is breaking the decisions of the party, what do you expect from the rank and file?” he said.

+Mr. Adeyeye, who is also from Ekiti State, seeks to be the governor of the state in 2018 but does not enjoy the support of Mr. Fayose who has already backed his deputy for the PDP ticket.